Uniting for Ukraine Program

 Any individual who has a lawful status in the United States, who has passed security and background vetting and demonstrated sufficient financial resources to receive and support the Ukrainian beneficiaries throughout the duration of their stay in the U.S. may become a supporter.

-To start an application, the supporter must file Form I-134, Declaration of Financial Support, with USCIS.
-The supporter will then be vetted by the U.S. government to ensure that he or she is able to financially support the Ukrainian beneficiary.
+To start an application, the supporter must fill out online Form I-134, Declaration of Financial Support, with USCIS.
+The supporter will then be vetted by the U.S. government to ensure that he or she is able to support the Ukrainian beneficiary.
 The program contemplates that a group of people or an organization may back an I-134 application; however, a natural person must sign the form.

 Receive the Ukrainian beneficiary upon their arrival in the U.S. and transport them to initial housing;